hvandenbroeck/epg_addon/BATTERY_OPTIMIZATION.md

 - During stable periods, thresholds become tighter
 - No manual tuning required for different seasons or market conditions

+### 3. Price Difference Arbitrage

+The optimizer also identifies arbitrage opportunities based on absolute price differences:

+- **Charge Arbitrage**: Mark any slot as eligible for charging if there's a future slot that's more expensive by at least the configured threshold (default: 0.10 EUR/kWh)
+- **Discharge Arbitrage**: Mark any slot as eligible for discharging if it's more expensive than any past slot by at least the configured threshold

+**How it works:**
+- This logic runs **in addition to** the percentile-based filtering
+- Identifies profitable arbitrage opportunities across the optimization horizon
+- Expands the pool of eligible slots beyond just percentile thresholds
+- The final slot selection still respects the time percentage limits

 ## Configuration Parameters

 Add these parameters to your `config.json` under the `options` section: